lowdefy/lowdefy/packages/docs/tutorial/tutorial-create-page-content-3.md

 #### Step 4

-If you click on the links in the menu, you should see that your browser path (the part after lowdefy.com) changes from `welcome` to `booking`.
+If you click on the links in the menu, you should see that your browser path (the part after lowdefy.com) changes from `welcome` to `new-ticket`.

 ### What happened

-- We created a new page with id `booking`.
+- We created a new page with id `new-ticket`.
 - We used a `_ref` operator to reference configuration in another file.
-- That page can now be found at the `/booking` route.
+- That page can now be found at the `/new-ticket` route.
 - A link to that page was created in the menu.
 These links are in the order of the pages.

 ## Menus